Japanese Tea Ceremony

 The format of the class consists of four parts:

 1) Guide the guests through the tea garden and teach them how to use the washbasin (tsukubai).

 2) An introduction to the history and philosophy of tea ceremony.

 3) Demonstration of the tea ceremony in the tea room.

-Special Instructions: Meet at the tea house at 9:45 a.m, with a pair of white socks.
+Special Instructions: Meet at the tea house at 9:45 a.m, All students must wear a mask.
 Jeans, shorts, short skirts, or sleeveless tops are not permitted.
 Please turn off all cell phones during the ceremony.